sonix-network/sonix-network/content/gv1.md

 ### Explore More and Get Involved
 - **Join SONIX:** Use the module you have recieved to connect to our internet exchange by [signing up](https://forms.gle/xJ5CXbSWk8snzgND9).

-- **Learn About Donations:** Your support is crucial.
-Visit our [donation page](/donate/) to see how you can help us continue to provide and improve these technologies.
+- **Learn About Contributions:** Your support is crucial.
+Visit [our Contributions page](/contribute/) to see how you can help us continue to provide and improve these technologies.

 ## Thank You for Your Interest!